 Students will on average spend 300 hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.

 This will include educator guided online learning activities within the unit site.

 |Scheduled learning activities - campus||

-Online independent and collaborative learning.
-Students are expected to maintain a minimum of fortnightly contact with their academic supervisor either face-to-face or online.
-Students will attend the oral presentation on a single scheduled day during the trimester as detailed in the unit site
+Students are required to maintain a minimum of one hour fortnightly contact with their academic supervisor face-to-face or online and compulsory attendance on campus for the project exhibition on a single scheduled day at the end of the trimester.
+Refer to the unit site for further details.

-To be eligible to obtain a pass in this unit students must achieve a mark of at least 50% in the final project proposal and progress report.
+To be eligible to obtain a pass in this unit students must achieve:

 Unit Fee Information